Saturday night, 24 October 1998, PM

 GM: Her new family never answers that question.

 Life with them is all right.
 Sylvie is fed and cared for, and goes to a suburban public school where most of the kids are white, there’s no graffiti on the walls, and the teachers are nice.
 None of the kids seem like they want to be her friends.
-No one sits with her at lunch, but at least they don’t beat her up after school.
+No one sits with her at lunch, but they don’t beat her up after school either.

 Victoria: For the first time in years, Sylvia not only managers to keep her hands to herself, but doesn’t even have the desire to harm any of her classmates.
 She even tries talking to them; tries to make friends.